rivue/Gamified-Study-Tool/README.md

     ✅ error handling for not finding any context when loading stone names in library?
-    ✅ put x / discord links in main page, probably along with something like "join us" or "hear our updates" or something ✅ continue with adding X / Discord link to main page (LibraryCreator.vue)
+    ✅ put x / discord links in main page, probably along with something like "join us" or "hear our updates" or something ✅ continue with adding X / Discord link to main page (LibraryCreator.vue) ✅ make it so you have to be confirmed to access pages ✅ add ability to add multiple room names from Add New Stepping Stone part

 RESOURCES: